Steve Tavaglione

-Steve Tavaglione, sometimes known as "Tav", is a woodwind and EWI musician best known for his work as a co-founder of the Latin fusion group Caldera with Jorge Strunz and Eduardo del Barrio, his work with Michael Jackson, Whitney Houston, John Pisano, Scott Kinsey, Diana Ross, George Benson, Lee Ritenour, John Beasley, and his appearances on television and film soundtracks notably film composers Thomas Newman and Mark Isham.
+Steve "Tav" Tavaglione (born December 1, 1950) is an American woodwind and EWI musician.
+He is best known for his work as a co-founder of the Latin fusion group Caldera with Jorge Strunz and Eduardo del Barrio, his work with Michael Jackson, Whitney Houston, John Pisano, Scott Kinsey, Diana Ross, George Benson, Lee Ritenour, John Beasley, and his appearances on television and film soundtracks notably film composers Thomas Newman and Mark Isham.

 Early life

-Tavaglione was born December 1, 1950 in Riverside, California, where he was raised.
+Tavaglione was born December 1, 1950, in Riverside, California, where he was raised.
 He learned to play saxophone on his own and sat in with a jazz trio that played at his uncle's bowling alley.

 Career

 His first professional appearance was performing with Sly and the Family Stone at the first Annual American Music Awards.

 Caldera

 Tavaglione was a member of the band Caldera, composed of Eddie del Barrio on keyboards, Jorge Strunz on guitar, Dean Cortez on bass, Cuban drummer Carlos Vega, Brazilian percussionist Mike Azevedo, with Tavaglione on saxophone.

 Capitol Records signed the band in 1976 and released four albums, with Caldera as the debut album.
 Caldera's song "Out of the Blue" reached position 95 on the Billboard Hot Soul Singles chart on January 22, 1977.

 "Time and Chance" reached position 46 on the Billboard Best Selling Jazz LPs chart in October 1978.